xullnn/ls_pull_over_push/170/readme.md

 The `last_request_session` holds the session of the last request, but the message `"notafile.ext does not exist."` is set in a sinatra route handler, means in a response, why this session information still remains in the last request session?(hint: how many request will happen in this case?)

-The first fact is session is set server, so in the response the server side can tell a client to store a piece of session data in this case is `session[:message] = "#{file_name} doesn't exist."`, but this happened at the first response.
+The first fact is session is set on server, so in the response the server side can tell a client to store a piece of session data in this case is `session[:message] = "#{file_name} doesn't exist."`, but this happened at the first response.

 `redirect "/"` only set the first responses header `status` to `302` and the `"Location"` to `"/"`, also set the session data.
 After the browser receiving the first response, it sees the status 302 and the Location header, it will automatically issue another get request to path `"/"` while carrying that session data `session[:message] = "#{file_name} doesn't exist."`, so the second request actually contains that session data.